777uliahshafar/dotfiles/readme.md

 * Vim-surround for quoting/parenthesizing made simple.*(Webdevlopment)*
 * Emmet-vim for expanding abbreviation in html and css.*(Webdevlopment)*
 * Vim-javascript and jsx for javascript code syntax.
+* Nvim-R for working with R
+    - coc-r-lsp for autocompletion (required package languageserver)
+    - ale for linting (required package lintr)

 ## Vimtex software preview.